UTS-eResearch/datacrate/spec/0.3/data_crate_specification_v0.3.md

 ### Digital Library and Repository content

-To describe an export from a Digital Library or repository system, use the Portland Common Data Model ([PCDM]); a record from the library representing an abstract entity such as a person, or a work, or a place should have a```@type``` of [RepositoryObject], in addition to any other types.
+To describe an export from a Digital Library or repository system, DataCrate uses the Portland Common Data Model ([PCDM]).
+A *Context Entity* from a repository, representing an abstract entity such as a person, or a work, or a place SHOULD have a```@type``` of [RepositoryObject], in addition to any other types.
 Objects MAY be grouped together in [RepositoryCollection]s with [hasMember] pointing to the the [RepositoryObject].
 The keys RepositoryObject and RepositoryCollection were chosen to avoid collision between the terms Collection and Object with other vocabularies.

-NOTE: PCDM specifies that Files should have only technical metadata, not descriptive metadata, which is *not* a restriction in DataCrate.
-If the DataCrate is to be imported into a strict [PCDM] repository, modeling of object/file relationships will have to be worked out.
+NOTE: [PCDM] specifies that Files should have only technical metadata, not descriptive metadata, which is *not* a restriction in DataCrate.
+If the DataCrate is to be imported into a strict [PCDM] repository, modeling of object/file relationships will be necessary.

 For example, this data is exported from an [Omeka](https://omeka.org) repository: